fabric8-analytics/fabric8-analytics-server/README.md

 The Fabric8-Analytics API is a microservice that is responsible for:

-* Serving generated analysis results to clients through API
+* Serving generated analysis results to clients
 * Scheduling new analyses based on client requests

 ## API information